PaulWalker998/cracklord/README.md

 We have a set of packages built for every release we make, if you'd like to just use that you can do it by simply following the instructions [here](http://jmmcatee.github.io/cracklord/#install).

 If you'd like to get things build from source, it will first require you to have a working Go build environment with the GOPATH setup.
 Additionally, you'll probably want Git and Mercurial setup to gather the various libraries and plugins that we've used in the code.
+# needs to be more explained.
+How to set up GIT?
+# How to set up Mercurial?

 1. First, you'll need to get cracklord itself.
+# Needs to be fixed.
   `go get github.com/jmmcatee/cracklord`

 2. Next we need to get all of the dependencies downloaded for both the resource daemon and queue daemon.